Our Services

 Helpful Resources

-Red light therapy can help knitters with trigger finger by reducing inflammation, easing stiffness and supporting tissue repair, allowing you to resume your craft more comfortably.
-It works through specific red and near infrared wavelengths applied directly to the inflamed tendon sheath during short sessions.
+Red light therapy may help knitters with trigger finger by reducing inflammation, easing stiffness, and supporting tendon repair—making it easier to return to your craft comfortably.
+Using specific red and near-infrared wavelengths applied directly to the inflamed tendon sheath in short sessions, this non-invasive treatment targets the root cause of finger locking and pain.

 Knitting is a beloved hobby that combines creativity, relaxation and a sense of accomplishment.
 But repetitive hand movements can sometimes lead to trigger finger—a condition where one of your fingers locks or catches when you bend it.
 If you're eager to pick up your needles again, red light therapy may help ease stiffness, reduce inflammation and support tissue repair.